Grappling with timeless questions, reflecting on the modern world

 In Year 9, pupils may study classical civilisation or Latin.
 Greek is also taught alongside Latin to the top set, which has additional time for the study of the second language.
 The classical civilisation course provides an overview of the ancient world and a flavour of the courses at GCSE level.

-Classical civilisation, Greek and Latin are offered at GCSE, and it is possible for pupils to choose one, two or all three classical subjects.
-Those who choose Greek study this alongside Latin as one subject, where GCSE Latin may be taken at the end of Year 10.
+Classical civilisation, Greek and Latin are offered at GCSE, and it is possible for pupils to choose one, two or all three classical subjects, with those studying Greek taking this as one option alongside Latin.

 In the sixth form, all three subjects are offered at A-level.
 Greek and Latin continue to develop linguistic skills and literature analysis with authors including Cicero, Herodotus, Homer, Ovid and Virgil.
-In classical civilisation, we study a wide range of topics from the Punic wars, Greek comedy (Aristophanes), the Iliad, Greek sculpture and architecture, Alexander the Great, and Greek tragedy.
+In classical civilisation, we study a wide range of topics from the epics of The Iliad and The Aeneid to Greek religion and the imperial image of the first emperor, Augustus.

 Beyond the Classroom